 Finding stock for your thrift store is not that difficult.
-To kick it off you need to put the word out and ask friends and family plus charity supporters do donate unwanted items such as clothing and items for the home.
-Clothes and books are very popular thrifts store goods but so is homeware and small pieces of furniture.
+To kick it off, you need to put the word out and ask friends and family plus charity supporters to donate unwanted items such as clothing and items for the home.
+Clothes, books, housewares, and small pieces of furniture are very popular thrift store goods.

-At the moment, our local thrift store raises about $500 a week after expenses for our local animal shelter which is called SCAN.
+At the moment, our thrift store raises about $500 a week after expenses for our local animal shelter, which is called SCAN.

-Open days are always very popular.
-The benefits from open days are twofold.
-First of all it gives the charity an excellent opportunity to promote itself and let the local community know about all the good work it does.
+Open days (also called "open houses") are always very popular.
+Open days give the charity an excellent opportunity to promote itself and let the local community know about all the good work it does.
 Surprisingly even in smaller communities there may be individuals who are not aware of the charity and what it does.

 Take this opportunity to tell visitors about new and ongoing projects, and most importantly of all, tell them how much money it costs to run the charity and how it benefits the local community.